Elan Language Reference

 variable namesname set to ["Tom", "Dick", "Harriet"]expression variable sname set to -1expression +for nvariableName from 2expression to 0expression step -(-s)expression print names[n]expression end for

-The if..then..else.. and if..then..else if..else.. constructs specify which of several code sequences is to be executed next.
+The if statement specifies which of several code sequences is to be executed next.

 let